 Access media files in your device to share contents.

-If you don't check "Allow", the content on your device will not be shared.You can share the contents of other devices that have authorized connections to the main device and granted storage privileges.
+If you don't check "Allow", the content on your device will not be shared.You can access the contents of other devices that have authorized connections to the main device and granted storage access privileges.

-●Location information: Access to your device's location.
+●Location Information: Access to your device's location.

 Access to the location information of your device to verify SSID information on your network connection.If you don't allow, you won't be able to see which network your device is connected to.

-Note: The permission is checked the first time the app is started.
+Note: The permission is checked the first time the App is started.
 If you want to check or change your settings, tap "Apps and Notifications" from your device's settings menu and select “Sharing is Caring".
 You can check and change storage and location authorization from "App Information" --> "Permissions".

-Confirm the tutorial.
+App Tutorial.

 See "Cover Page."

-If you accept the terms and conditions of this app and grant permission, it will be available.
+If you accept the Terms & Conditions of this App and grant permission, it will then be available.

-This app can share contents between devices that are authorized connection.
+This App can share contents between devices that are authenticated.

-See "Authenticate connections between devices"
+See "Establishing Connections Between Devices"

-To protect your privacy, the initial setting for content share is "Not share".
-It is highly recommended that you change your content share settings after you've authorized your connection with the other device which is good to share your content.
+To protect your privacy, the initial setting for content share is set to "Not Share".
+It is highly recommended that you change your content share settings after you've authenticated your connection with the other device.
+See “Share Setting”

-Authenticate connections between devices
+Establishing Connections Between Devices

-This application can connect devices (up to 3 units) communicating with the same Wi-Fi.
+This Application can connect up to (3) devices connected to the same Wi-Fi.

-If you want to connect between devices, you need to set one device as the Main device.
+To establish a connected network, you need to set one device as the Main device.
+See "Switching Main Device"

-1 Touch [Device List] icon of Top banner right edge in Main device.
+1 Touch [Device List] icon on top right corner of Main device.

 If [Device List] icon is hidden, show Browse screen.